jonathan-nwosu/linkedin-content-generator/README.md

 # LinkedIn Post Generator with AI Research

 A Python-based tool that automatically generates professional LinkedIn posts by combining AI research and formatting capabilities.
+The script asks the user what kind of post they would like by asking the following questions:

+1. What topic the agent should research
+2. The structure of the post
+3. Length of the post

 ## Features
 - AI-powered research using Perplexity AI